alex-bellon/wikipedia/README.md

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.

 [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory)) - is the average rate at which information is produced by a stochastic source of data.

+[Identicon](https://en.wikipedia.org/wiki/Identicon) - An Identicon is a visual representation of a hash value, usually of an IP address, that serves to identify a user of a computer system as a form of avatar while protecting the users' privacy.

 [Key Schedule](https://en.wikipedia.org/wiki/Key_schedule) - In cryptography, the so-called product ciphers are a certain kind of cipher, where the (de-)ciphering of data is typically done as an iteration of rounds.